ZeoNyph/server_auth/README.md

 Follow the instructions given on the client terminal, inputting information where necessary.

 ## Additional Notes
-- The Mailgun API key and SMTP password are stored as environment variables in mailgun.env; if needed, feel free to put them directly into the code.
+- The Mailgun API key and SMTP password are stored as environment variables in mailgun.env; you will need to add your own.
 - This assessment also does not check for incorrect inputs ('sunny day' scenario), so please make sure the inputs are correct.
 - Do not worry if it looks like nothing is being typed into the password, token, and code fields; inputs are hidden for security purposes (like entering password for sudo commands in Linux terminals)